Alone on the desert rim 26 miles outside of Christmas Valley there are two Oregon airplane wrecks, A P-38 Lighting and an A-6 Intruder.

 I’d heard whispers of several plane wrecks in Oregon, a B-24 in the Steens mountains, a downed P-38 Lightning outside of Christmas Valley that went down in a gunnery target practice in 1945 and an A-6 Intruder that went down in 1973.

 I got a chance to go after the B-24 this last fall and found out after 4x4 crawling up most of the way to the site that about 6 months previous (2013) the government had come in and removed the wreck AND the memorial that the families had installed.
-(That, was a hot topic.)
-So, you can scratch that one off your list.
+(That, was a hot topic.) but I have also heard recently that this may not be true.

 Now, about those Oregon airplane wrecks in Christmas Valley.
 These are two fairly well known Oregon airplane wreck sites, just hard to get to.